 The FAMU chapter of Active Minds was founded in Spring 2009.
-We understand that the stigma associated with mental health may be great, but among the African American community, it is even greater.
-We, as a chapter, take responsibility for addressing mental health issues among African Americans through our Active Minds chapter.
+We understand the stigma associated with mental health may be great, but among the African American community, it is even greater.
+As a chapter, it is our goal to address mental health issues among African Americans through our outreach activities and other programing.

-Currently, we are the 200th chapter of Active Minds, and the 2nd HBCU chapter (the first HBCU is Delaware State); however we aim to become the 1st HBCU chapter that implements a culturally relevant program that addresses mental health issues for African American college students.
+Currently, there are 458 chapters of Active Minds, and the The FAMU chapter is the 2nd HBCU chapter.
+We aim to become the 1st HBCU chapter that implements a culturally relevant programming that addresses mental health issues for African American college students.